New in France? Turn your house into a home with our guide to French utility companies and how to connect electricity, gas, and water in France.

 French voltage and power plugs

 Whether you’re relocating to France or simply traveling through, it’s a good idea to know what to expect when it comes to plugging in your appliances.
 The standard French electricity voltage is between 220V and 240V, the typical voltage for much of Europe.
-However, this is significantly higher than in many countries, including the US.
+However, this is significantly higher than in many countries, including the United States.
 You should, therefore, check your appliances can handle the local French voltage before plugging them in to avoid any issues.

 French plugs are atypical as they include both two prongs and a receptacle, unlike plugs in most other countries that have just prongs.
 That said, you’ll still find plenty of typical European plug sockets in France.
 You should also be able to plug in appliances from other countries with the standard European socket.
 However, those coming from the UK, the US, or any other country with different plug types will need to buy an adaptor.